Friday, June 5, 2026

 Hatred that breeds by fission

-in the warm petri dish of memory.
+in memory's warm petri dish.

 Every hour feeds it.